BitBrew/event-docs/danlawtcp-events/trip-event-data.md

 ### <a name="braking-accelerometer-confirmation"></a> Braking with Accelerometer Confirmation

-A braking event is generated if the vehicle's deceleration is greater than or equal to the device's configured `maxValue` value, the vehicle speed is greater than or equal to the configured `thresholdValue`, and the accelerometer confirms the vehicles rate of deceleration.
-The braking event ends when the vehicle's deceleration falls below the configured `maxValue` value.
+A braking event is generated if the vehicle's deceleration is greater than or equal to the device's configured `thresholdValue`.
+The braking event ends when the vehicle's deceleration falls below the configured `thresholdValue`.
+This event differs from the Braking Event only in the type, which says that the device's accelerometer has confirmed its veracity.

 The difference between this type and the type above is the confirmation of the device's accelerometer sensor.